Johan van den Sande

 Johan van den Sande (or Jan van Sande, in short) (June 28, 1568 in Arnhem – November 17, 1638 in Leeuwarden) was a prominent writer of the common law of Friesland, one of the Dutch provinces, as well as a historian.
 He was born in Arnhem in the province of Gelderland and studied at the Universities of Wittenberg and Leiden.
-At the age of thirty he became professor at Franeker (Friesland).
+At the age of thirty he became professor at the University of Franeker (Friesland).
 He later became a member of the Court of Friesland.
 His Decisiones Curiae Frisiccae is a treatise on the law in force in Friesland illustrated with decisions of the Frisian court.
 He quoted from a number of other sources and a wide variety of European writers.